-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.03.0 2 Rights of the Child Bill Q4 22/23: No further progress from previous quarter.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.03.0 Rights of the Child Bill Executive Director 31-Dec-23

+2 Q4 22/23: No further progress from previous quarter.
 Q3 22/23: Scotland is set to become the first country in the UK to directly incorporate the UN Convention on the Rights of the Child into domestic law.
 The Scottish Government's new bill on the rights of the child is expected to have far reaching implications for public bodies.
 Midlothian Council is beginning to roll out training with regards to the implication this new piece of legislation shall have on all services.
 Q2 22/23: Scotland is set to become the first country in the UK to directly incorporate the UN Convention on the Rights of the Child into domestic law.
 The Scottish Government's new bill on the rights of the child is expected to have far reaching implications for public bodies.
 With guidance beginning to be disseminated from the Scottish Government, the Council is continuing to monitor and plan.
-Executive Director Children, Young People and Partnerships, Chief Social Work Officer 31-Mar-2023 SRP.RA.03.0 National Care Service Q3 22/23: COSLA and Social Work Scotland have formally requested a pause on the NCS Bill.
-Q1 22/23: Officer Working Group agreed to be established by CMT.
+Children, Young People and Partnerships, Chief Social Work Officer SRP.RA.03.0 National Care Service Q1 23/24: The first stage of the Bill has been delayed until December 2023 Q1 22/23: Officer Working Group agreed to be established by CMT.
 Note details on the NCS Bill are currently limited - see new risk within Strategic Risk profile for further information and actions.
-Chief Executive 31-Mar-2023 •
+Chief Executive 31-Dec-2023 SRP.RA.03.0 5 Standing Orders Council meeting on 13.12.2022 and will meet in Q3 to ensure that these issues are included within this work programme and that all staffing changes are incorporated into Executive Director Place; Chief Officer Corporate Solutions, Legal and Governance Manager 31- Mar 2024